With a clinic

 A clinical option, with its own shape.

-In Australia, donor sperm doesn't come from a consumer sperm bank, it comes from a fertility clinic's donor programme.
+In New Zealand, donor sperm doesn't come from a consumer sperm bank, it comes from a fertility clinic's donor programme.
 Donors are altruistic (no money involved, by law), screened, identifiable, and matched to you by the clinic.
 More structured than a known-donor journey, which for many people is exactly the point.

-How it actually works in AU
+How it actually works in NZ

 Clinic-recruited, clinic-matched, no money.

-Unlike countries like the United States where consumer-facing sperm banks let you browse hundreds of donor profiles online and have a vial shipped to your door, Australian clinics run their own donor programmes.
+Unlike countries like the United States where consumer-facing sperm banks let you browse hundreds of donor profiles online and have a vial shipped to your door, New Zealand clinics run their own donor programmes.
 You can't buy donor sperm.
 It is a criminal offence to give or receive ″valuable consideration″ for human tissue, including sperm.

 What you'll actually do: register with a fertility clinic, join the donor waitlist, receive limited non-identifying information about an offered donor (medical history, physical description, sometimes a short personal statement), and decide whether to proceed with treatment.
-Treatment usually happens at the clinic via IUI, though some AU clinics might release sperm for home insemination in certain circumstances.
+Treatment usually happens at the clinic via IUI, though some NZ clinics might release sperm for home insemination in certain circumstances.

 The legal context first